-Tara Archibald enters her second season as an assistant coach for the Georgia program.
+Tara Archibald enters her third season as an assistant coach for the Georgia program.

 In 2012, Archibald coached pitcher Erin Arevalo to Third Team All-American honors, as well as Second Team All-SEC honors and SEC All-Tournament honors.
 In her first season working with Georgia's pitchers, Archibald helped lower the team ERA from 2.19 in 2011, to 1.69 in 2012.